MaheeHossain/TimeDifference/README.md

 # TimeDifference
-Take two times and tell the difference in date
+Takes two times from two dates and tells how much time has passed Hard code important dates and events